Providence, RI 02903

-Arising from RISD’s unique approach to animation education and housed within the Film/Animation/Video (FAV) department, the Movement Lab is a cross-disciplinary center for the creative study of movement.
+Arising from RISD’s unique approach to animation education and housed within the Film/Animation/Video (FAV) department, the Movement Lab is a center for exploring movement in multidisciplinary context.

 Movement touches every art form and is central to many approaches to making and knowing.
 It is a fundamental language with which we express, inquire, converse and explore.
 Movement expresses notions of time and location, manners and social interactions, and complex human interrelationships.
 The art and study of movement can help us understand histories, migrations, emotions and ecosystems.

 The Movement Lab offers a space for artists and scholars to explore properties of movement through technologies dedicated to movement analysis and experimentation, FAV courses, workshops, symposia and visiting artist series, and an archive of film, animation, recorded performances and movement references.

 Puppetry engages a range of disciplines, including performance, sculpture, textiles and illustration, with movement and gesture as the basis of identity.
 Through the generosity of RISD parent Cheryl Henson P 24, whose late father was internationally celebrated puppeteer Jim Henson, the Movement Lab will host RISD’s first visiting puppeteer in Wintersession 2024.
 Over the course of five years, different visiting puppeteers will help students develop a foundational understanding of puppetry, a multicultural art form with roots in Africa, Asia, Europe, Mexico and the US.

 In FAV we explore time as plastic and material, both through technical study and practical experimentation.
 We study diverse works of art and time-based media, through which we decode the theory and histories of our mediums.